anquanscan/sec-tools/README.md

 [DorkMe](https://github.com/blueudp/DorkMe): [WORKING IN V2, WITH PROXIES, CUSTOM USER AGENT...
 TO MUCH BETTER!]DorkMe is a tool designed with the purpose of making easier the searching of vulnerabilities with Google Dorks, such as SQL Injection vulnerabilities.
 [clairvoyance](https://github.com/nikitastupin/clairvoyance): Obtain GraphQL API Schema even if the introspection is not enabled
 [awesome-security-training](https://github.com/Smithech/awesome-security-training): A curated list of awesome security and hacking training platforms and resources.
 [RDSE](https://github.com/SIMBREX/RDSE): RDSE - Open Source Encryption Technology
+[Exfiltrate](https://github.com/jndean/Exfiltrate): Retro hacking multiplayer browser game 🎲